-- a) A Council may raise any general rates by the application of a differential rate, if Council considers that the differential rate will contribute to the equitable and efficient carrying out of its functions. - b) If a Council declares a differential rate for any land, the Council must specify the objectives of the differential rate, which must be consistent with the equitable and efficient carrying out of the Councils functions and must include the following: - i.
-A definition of the types or classes of land which are subject to the rate and a statement of the reasons for the use and level of that rate. - ii.
-An identification of the type or classes of land which are subject to the rate in respect of the uses, geographic location (other than location on the basis of whether or not the land is within a specific ward in Council's district). - iii.
+- a) A council may raise any general rates by the application of a differential rate, if Council considers that the differential rate will contribute to the equitable and efficient carrying out of its functions. - b) If a council declares a differential rate for any land, the council must specify the objectives of the differential rate, which must be consistent with the equitable and efficient carrying out of the council's functions and must include the following: - 1.
+A definition of the types or classes of land which are subject to the rate and a statement of the reasons for the use and level of that rate. - 2.
+An identification of the type or classes of land which are subject to the rate in respect of the uses, geographic location (other than location on the basis of whether or not the land is within a specific ward in Council's district). - 3.
 Specify the characteristics of the land, which are the criteria for declaring the differential rate.

-Once the Council has declared a differential rate for any land, the Council must:
+Once Council has declared a differential rate for any land, Council must: